gibbok/myvar/website/content/cloudflare/understanding-cloudflare-headers-for-security-and-performance.md

 +++
-title = 'Understanding Cloudflare Headers for Security and Performance' date = 2025-11-26T09:00:00-08:00 draft = false tags = ['cloudflare', 'hugo', 'security'] description = 'A quick overview of common Cloudflare headers that improve security, privacy, and caching.'
+title = 'Understanding Cloudflare Pages Headers for Security and Performance' date = 2025-11-26T09:00:00-08:00 draft = false tags = ['cloudflare', 'hugo', 'security'] description = 'A quick overview of common Cloudflare Pages headers that improve security, privacy, and caching.'
 +++

-This article explains how to configure security, privacy, and performance-related headers for Cloudflare Pages using the `_headers` file.
+This article explains how to configure security, privacy, and performance-related headers specifically for Cloudflare Pages using the `_headers` file.

-Note: This configuration example includes commonly used tools like Google Fonts and Pagefind (WebAssembly-based search).
+Note: This configuration is for Cloudflare Pages deployments.
+The example includes commonly used tools like Google Fonts and Pagefind (WebAssembly-based search).
 Adjust the CSP directives based on your actual dependencies.
 Test your site thoroughly after applying these headers to ensure nothing breaks.

 Create a file named `_headers` in your Hugo `static/` folder with the following content: